Auxiliary police: Hungary

 In Hungary, the auxiliary police are the Polgárőrség (formally "Nationwide Civil Self-Defense Organization"; directly translated as "Civil Guard"; short name "OPSZ").

 Established in 1989 and brought under the provisions of Act 52 of the Hungarian Parliament in 2006, the Polgárőrség consists of uniformed and unarmed volunteers who take part in police work in various fields such as neighbourhood watch, vehicle patrol, citizen's arrests (only in flagrante delicto), assisting the Rendőrség, and youth crime prevention.
 Since 2009, auxiliary duties were expanded to include traffic directing and crossing guard work.
 The Polgárőrség also operates an automatic number-plate recognition unit called the Matrix Police.

 The presence of the Auxiliary Police, in uniform, on patrol in marked police units has been proven to reduce vandalism and other crimes in the community.
 The force is made up of 80,000 volunteers.

 Hungarian Auxiliary Police members do not possess more authority or rights than any other citizen.
 Since 2009, auxiliaries can carry pepper spray, direct traffic at traffic collision sites and pedestrian crossings in front of kindergartens and primary schools.

 India

-The Home Guard is an Indian paramilitary force serving as an auxiliary to the Indian Police Service.
-Home Guards are responsible for internal security, civil defense, border patrol, Coast Guard support, and firefighting assistance.
+The Home Guard is an Indian auxiliary force that supports the State/UT police forces, as well as disaster and rescue services, in maintaining internal security, civil defense, and emergency response.
+Home Guards are responsible for internal security, traffic control, civil defense, border patrol, Coast Guard support, and firefighting and rescue assistance.
 They also maintain functional units dedicated to motor transport, engineering, first aid, water and power operations, communications, and other services.

 Members of the Indian Home Guard are equipped with and trained to use older weapons such as the Lee–Enfield SMLE, Sten, and Bren.

+The other auxiliary force comprises various state-level Civil Defence units, which assist the police, fire and rescue services, and disaster response agencies during times of calamity.

+They operate under the respective State/UT Home Departments, following guidelines from the Ministry of Home Affairs, Government of India.